razaibi/flyselect/README.md

 #flyselect
-Simple Lightweight JS plugin to make any HTML drop-down searchable (NO JQuery or any other dependencies)
+Simple, lightweight JS plugin to render any HTML select(drop down) into stylized, searchable element (NO JQuery or any other dependencies).